opengisch/QField-docs/documentation/how-to/search.en.md

 ![type:video](https://player.vimeo.com/video/604661919)

-To be able to use the \"completer\" the widget has to be configured to Auto-complete Values.
+To be able to use the "completer" the widget has to be configured to Auto-complete Values.

 ### Search in layers

 You can search for features in vector layers.
-The search is currently performing the same as the *all layers locator filter* in QGIS (accessible in QGIS locator bar using *af* prefix).
+The search is currently performing the same as the *all layers locator filter* in QGIS (accessible in QGIS locator bar using `af` prefix).